You probably rely on blog posts much more than you realise.

 Keyword research helps you get ahead in the SEO race, beefing up your post’s ranking on SERPs.
 You can use smart tools such as Google’s Search Console to narrow down precise search terms, flagging which key search phrases are less competitive to rank for in your market segments.

-Obviously, something that sounds as if it was authored by a robot isn’t a credible or gripping read.
+Something that sounds as if a robot authored it isn’t a credible or gripping read.
 Improve searchability without sacrificing readability by only featuring keywords when it feels natural to do so – Google can tell the difference.

 5. Hone a snappy title